NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

 If all’s well, you should not have gotten any errors, just a new prompt.
 We now have two processes running in two shells, one runs Rotonda, and one runs ``bmp-speaker``.
-The latter produced two routes and send those in a BMP session to Rotonda.
+The latter produced two routes and sent those in a BMP session to Rotonda.
 Let’s see if we can find that in Rotonda.

 In a browser you can now navigate to `<http://localhost:8080/bmp-routers/>`_,